Rustamshry34/LLM-based-ATS/README.md

-# LLM-based-ATS
+# AI-Powered-ATS
 This project implements an AI-powered Applicant Tracking System (ATS) that automates resume parsing, candidate-job matching, and talent acquisition processes.
 The system leverages advanced natural language processing (NLP) models, embeddings, and vector databases to streamline recruitment workflows.

 ## Key features include:

-Resume Parsing: Extracts structured data (e.g., name, skills, education, experience) from resumes using state-of-the-art LLMs.
+Resume Parsing: Extracts structured data (e.g., name, skills, education, experience) from resumes using LlamaParse.
-Dynamic Layout Detection: Automatically detects single-column and multi-column resumes and uses the appropriate text extraction method (pdfplumber or PyMuPDF).
 Candidate-Job Matching: Evaluates how well candidates match job descriptions using embeddings and similarity search.
-FAISS Indexing: Stores and retrieves candidate embeddings efficiently using Facebook's FAISS library with PostgreSQL persistence.
+Vector Database: Stores and retrieves candidate embeddings efficiently using the ChromaDB library with PostgreSQL persistence.
 Scalability: Designed to handle large datasets and complex PDF layouts.

 ### 1. Resume Parsing
 Extract key information (name, skills, education, experience) from resumes in PDF format.
 Handles both single-column and multi-column layouts dynamically.
-Uses pdfplumber for single-column resumes and PyMuPDF for multi-column resumes.
+Uses LlamaParsa and LlamaCloud for resume parsing.
 ### 2. Embedding Generation
-Generates high-quality embeddings for resumes and job descriptions using the sentence-transformers/LaBSE model.
+Generates high-quality embeddings for resumes and job descriptions using the sentence-transformers/MiniLM-L12-v2 model.
-Embeddings are stored in a FAISS index for fast similarity searches.
+Embeddings are stored in a Vector Database index for fast similarity searches.
 ### 3. Candidate-Job Matching
 Matches candidates to jobs based on their skills, education, and experience.
-Provides an ATS score (0 to 1) and explanations for each match using a hosted LLM (DeepSeek-R1-Distill-Qwen-32B).
 ### 4. Database Integration
-Saves parsed resumes, job postings, and embeddings to a PostgreSQL database.
+Saves parsed resumes, job postings and embeddings to a PostgreSQL database and ChromaDB.
-Persists the FAISS index in PostgreSQL for seamless reloading.
 ### 5. RESTful API
-Exposes endpoints for uploading resumes, posting jobs, and retrieving candidate-job matches.
+Exposes endpoints for uploading resumes, posting jobs, deleting job and resume information, and retrieving candidate-job matches.
 Built using FastAPI for high performance and scalability.